Kong/kubernetes-ingress-controller/docs/guides/getting-started-istio.md

 ### Install Istio Operator

-Invoke `istioctl` to deploy the Istio Operator to the Kubernetes cluster.
+Invoke `istioctl` to deploy the Istio Operator to the Kubernetes cluster:

 ```console
 $ ./istio-1.6.7/bin/istioctl operator init